What is a Homestead Exemption?

 In the state of Florida, if you own a home that is your primary residence, you can file for a Homestead Exemption.
 This exemption places a maximum property tax increase on your home of just 3%.
 It’s important to note that there are other exemptions you may be eligible for as well depending on your current situation.

-If you purchased a home in 2022, the deadline to file for your Homestead Exemption is March 1, 2023.
-The criteria for eligibility is that you need to reside in the home by January 1 of your exemption will not take affect until the 2024.
+If you purchased a home in 2024, the deadline to file for your Homestead Exemption is March 1, 2025.

 When do I need to file for Homestead Exemption?